 Our volunteer programs are flexible, so you can choose your time commitment.
 We provide training and support, so you’re never on your own.
 Programs that rely on volunteer assistance are highly varied, giving you many options for helping your neighbors in need.

-Volunteers provide respite for families caring for seniors and adults with disabilities, including:
+Volunteers provide respite for caregiving families and ultimately companionship for seniors, including:

 - Regular visits and companionship.